Support to civil society rainforest action

 - Reduced forest crime and improved forest monitoring

 - Mobilising ambition and support for forest friendly policies

 - Groundbreaking ideas to reduce deforestation

-These can be read in full in the announcement publicised in the Grant Portal; grants.mfa.no.
+These can be read in full in the announcement publicised in the Grant Portal, where you find the full announcement text and application form; grants.mfa.no.

-Applications must be submitted electronically and in English through the Grants Portal and will not be accepted later than 20 April 2020 at 9 am (CET).
+Applications must be submitted electronically and in English through the Grants Portal and will not be accepted later than the extended deadline 19 May 2020 at 13:00 CET.